-Just like year after year after year after year, Lord Knight Captain Order finds herself sitting in her living room, Parvo curled up for warmth next to her lap, while Knight’s Justice and Space take up the one perpendicular to it with the coffee table in the middle.
+Just like year after year after year after year, Lord Knight Captain Order finds herself sitting in her living room, Parvo curled up for warmth next to her lap, while Knight’s Justice and Space take up the spots perpendicular to it with the coffee table in the middle.

 She doesn’t usually have visitors, but this year’s been harder than her usual.

-The canteens and plates are all laid out on the coffee table, now they’re just waiting for the first blink of sunrise to peek through her windows to cue the lighting of the fireplace and the end both Rayda’s great struggle against Apocalypse, and the ensuing Traehern Slaughter.
+The canteens and plates are all laid out on the coffee table, now they’re just waiting for the first blink of sunrise to peek through her windows to cue the lighting of the fireplace and the symbolic end to both Rayda’s great struggle against Apocalypse, and the ensuing Traehern Slaughter.

 It’s a strange moment for them, just as it’s been strange every Kingsday.
 All three of them were there.
 All of them met their blades with Chaos, but not a single one of them could tear Rayda from his grasp.

 In a way, all of them feel responsible.
 This is both an exceptionally sweet, and exceptionally bitter holiday in their minds.

 The seeping, sacred winter hues of the dawn are beginning to play about the room in a dreamy purplish grey among the lit incense.
 Fir pine: it was King Rayda’s favorite scent as the three remember it.

 The four of them sit about soundly, waiting for anyone to do anything except sip their beverage of choice.

 Then, something happens that isn’t by any of them, and that’s what gets them started, of course.

 There’s an inconspicuous knock on the door, and the three of them immediately exchange those professional, alert glances after one’s fought many, many battles.

 They all get up and take up positions that are simultaneously relaxed in appearance, but ready for anything on the interior.